 This requires the Directors to estimate the future cash flows and an appropriate discount factor, in order that the net present value of those cash flows can be determined.
 Discounted cash flow forecasts are stress tested under a range of scenarios.
-The headroom was deemed insufficient and therefore an impairment has been recognised against goodwill and intangible assets relating to Entertainment Daily in the year of £6,384k (2022: nil).
+The headroom was deemed sufficient at 31 December 2024.